 Others approached with more appropriate undergarments, and in a few minutes, Siri was dressed.
 She was embarrassed to find that--while the clothing fit her perfectly--the shirt was designed to reveal her midriff.
 Still, it wasn’t as low cut as the others, and the skirt went all the way down to her calves.

-The silky red material was far lighter than the thick wools and linen she was accustomed to wearing, not to mention more loose.
+The silky red material was far lighter than the thick wools and linen she was accustomed to wearing.
 The skirt flared and ruffled when she turned, and Siri couldn’t be completely certain it wasn’t sheer.
 Standing in it, she almost felt as naked as she’d been during the night.

 That appears to be a recurring theme for me here, she thought wryly as the serving women backed away, bowing.
 Others approached with a stool for her, and she sat, waiting as the women wiped down her face with a pleasantly warm cloth while another brushed her hair.
 When that was done, they re-applied her makeup, then sprayed her with a few puffs of perfume.

-When she opened her eyes, perfume misting down around her, Bluefingers was standing in the room.
+When she opened her eyes--perfume misting down around her--Bluefingers was standing in the room.

-“Ah, excellent,” he said, walking into the room, servant boy following obediently behind with ink, quill, and paper.
-“Up already.”
+“Ah, excellent,” he said, approaching, servant boy following obediently behind with ink, quill, and paper.
+“You’re up already.”
 Already?
 Siri thought.
 It has to be well past noon.

-Bluefingers looked her over, nodding to himself, then glanced at the bed, obviously checking to see that the linens had been destroyed.
+Bluefingers looked her over, nodded to himself, then glanced at the bed, obviously checking to see that the linens had been destroyed.

 “Well,” then, he said, turning.
 “I trust that your servants will see to your needs, Vessel.”
 With that, he began to walk back out of the room, moving on the anxious feet of a man who felt he had far too much to do.